 - > View words.
 The capitalized, bold words that appear in the top left of the window represent the currently available views (with ARR being the currently engaged option in this example).
-The available views will be discussed in the next section (see ???). - > Panel icons.
-Mingling with the window controls (see ???) at the top right of the window is this set of icons, each representing one of the available panels (see ???).
+The available views will be discussed in the next section (see section 17.1.1). - > Panel icons.
+Mingling with the window controls (see section 2.1.2) at the top right of the window is this set of icons, each representing one of the available panels (see section 2.2.1).
 Depending on the view selected, the available panel icons (and their corresponding panels) will change. - > Project tabs.
-These tabs represent all currently open Bitwig Studio projects (see ???).
+These tabs represent all currently open Bitwig Studio projects (see section 2.1.1).
 In this display profile, the project tabs are found below the view words. - > Track selector menu.
 Located in the top left corner of the window, the track selector menu is a new item.
 This menu allows us to focus on any track within the current project.